 For those living in an urban environment, you’ll want to think about whether or not you expect to take your baby out for long walks.
 If that’s the case, then you should purchase a stroller that’s effortless to maneuver over a curb, through a store, as well as through public transportation – so think about size and stability.

-Strollers can vary in price range, so it’s good to set yourself a budget before you enter the baby gear market.
-Parents tend to get swept away with all the options that might be more expensive than they anticipated.
+Strollers can vary in price range, so it’s good to set yourself a budget before you go to make a purchase; it’s easy to get swept up in the moment.
 You can avoid a good portion of temptation and sales pressure by shopping online.

 Setting a budget for yourself is a simple way to narrow down the hundreds of options available.
 A deluxe stroller will cost you something around the 300 dollar range, while more popular yet affordable styles will cost anywhere in between 100 to 200 dollars.